Last updated on April 23rd, 2018 at 06:18 pm

 My peers were queuing up looking for jobs.
 There I was in my bedsitter in Nairobi’s Umoja’s estate some 21 days to my next rent.
 My possessions?
 My PC and a plan.
 Here’s the deal: In 2009, Kenya had been connected to fiber optic internet.
 Here is what the then President Mwai Kibaki had to say of that development:

 Oh boy!
 And didn’t we take on the 21st century with gusto!
 We were young and we knew our way around the internet enough to pay for the needs of a mid twenties young lad in Nairobi.
 You see, some of my close friends had dropped out of college to run mini BPO’s in their bedrooms.
 Thanks to their trailblazing exploits, by the end of 2009, I had known my way around finding some freelance work working for them.

 In 2010, I break off to do my own gig.
 In MMX, I too was a boss!
 It was fun while it lasted.
 It sure felt like being 21 all over again.
 But the story within refused to die.
 As you will come to see, so many times after, this dream has faced the same fate: Death and resurrection.

 What kept this dream alive?

-Some feelings stick with us for life once experienced.
+Some feelings stick with us once experienced.
 Like the feeling of the open road ahead on a Sunday afternoon.
-Or brush in hand, standing over a blank canvas mounted on a stand over looking a generous window in April.
-Or with only stale coffee for company, the blinking of the word typing cursor on your computer screen at 1.30 am in the morning.
+Or brush in hand, standing over a blank canvas mounted on a stand looking through a generous window in April.
+Or with only stale coffee for company, the blinking of the typing cursor on your computer screen at 2.30 in the morning.